kismetwireless/kismet-docs/readme/006-packages.md

 ```

 ## Installing piecemeal
-Most of the Kismet components will work independently - with the caveat of course that you will not be able to capture from a device if you don't have the required capture code.
+Most of the Kismet components will work independently - with the caveat of course that you will not be able to capture from a device if you don't have the required capture tool.

 To install only the capture tools, for instance to build a remote-capture node, you can install just the individual components: